LiquorXR/gemini-balance-lite-Nextjs/README.en-US.md

 This project is a proxy service for the Google Gemini API, built with Next.js and optimized for the Vercel platform.
 It helps you to:
 - **Proxy API Requests**: Provides a stable relay service in network environments where direct access to Google APIs is restricted.
 - **Achieve Load Balancing**: By aggregating multiple Gemini API Keys and randomly selecting one for each request, it effectively distributes the request load, allowing you to overcome free-tier rate limits.
+- **OpenAI API Compatibility**: Intelligently recognizes and converts requests from the OpenAI API format, allowing you to seamlessly connect with the vast ecosystem of third-party tools like LobeChat, One API, and more.

 ## Deploy on Vercel (Recommended)